nitestryker/php-bin/README.md

 ### Bug Tracker / Reporting Bugs

-Please feel free to report any bugs you find so I can fix them, either by submitting them directly on my [bug tracker] (http://bt.jeremystevens.org) or via email at [bugs@jeremystevens.org](mailto:bugs@jeremystevens.org)
+Please feel free to report any bugs you find so I can fix them, either by submitting them directly on my [bug tracker] (https://www.hostedredmine.com/projects/phpbin/) or via email at [nitestryker@gmail.com](mailto:nitestryker@gmail.com)

 please make sure to be as detailed as possible and if possible send screenshots.

-### Support

-some of your questions maybe already answered in my [knowlege base] (http://kb.jeremystevens.org) or if you have a solution or a work around to a problem please submit it.

-Couldn't figure something out and didn't find the answer in the knowledge base then please submit a ticket on my [support page] (http://support.jeremystevens.org) and i will help you as soon as possible

-or you can email me your question at [support@jeremystevens.org](mailto:jeremystevens@gmail.com)

-please make sure to be as detailed as possible and if possible send screenshots.

-### Current Version V1.0.8
+### Current Version V1.0.9

-For the current CHANGELOG please visit [CHANGELOG] (https://github.com/jeremystevens/php-bin/wiki/CHANGELOG)
+For the current CHANGELOG please visit [CHANGELOG] (https://www.hostedredmine.com/projects/phpbin/wiki)

 installation instructions
 ======